 When the couscous is cooked, it is transferred to a bowl to cool before adding the rest of the ingredients.
 Black olives, roasted red bell peppers, sun-dried tomatoes, fresh chopped mint, fresh tomatoes, feta cheese and toasted slivered almonds for a little crunch.
 What I love about this dish is that it can be easily turned from a side dish into a main dish by adding grilled chicken, shrimp or beef.

-If you’ve tried this Mediterranean Couscous Salad or any other recipe on the blog then don’t forget to rate the recipe and let me know how you got on in the comments below.
+If you’ve tried this Mediterranean Couscous Salad or any other recipe on the blog then don’t forget to rate the recipe and let me know how it turned out in the comments below.
 I love to hear from my readers!
-You can also FOLLOW ME on FACEBOOK, TWITTER, INSTAGRAMand PINTEREST to see daily recipe updates.

 - 2 tablespoons olive oil